CCBR/HowTos/docs/OtherHowTos/datashare.md

 scp -r /data/$USER/ username@helix.nih.gov:/data/CCBR/datashare/tutorial/
 ````

-### Create public permissions for data on Helix
+### Create public permissions for data

-When the data has been successully copied to Helix, we need to open the permissions.
+When the data has been successully copied, we need to open the permissions.

 **NOTE: This will give open access to anyone with the link.
 Ensure this is appropriate for the data type**